donkirkby/chess-kit/docs/rules.md

-Most games will end with a double move to capture the king, but if you can survive until most of the pawns are captured or blocked, be very careful of the last pawn or two and the transition to moving more valuable pieces.
+Most games will end with a double move to capture the king, but if you can survive until most of the pawns are captured or blocked, be very careful of the last pawn or two and the transition to freely moving more valuable pieces.

 The challenge in the next example is to find a winning turn for White: